Kseniya Konstantinova

-Kseniya Semyonovna Konstantinova (Ксения Семёновна Константинова; 18 April 1925 – 1 October 1943) was a medic in the Red Army during World War II who was posthumously awarded the title Hero of the Soviet Union on 4 June 1944.
+Kseniya Semyonovna Konstantinova (Ксения Семёновна Константинова; 18 April 1925 – 1 October 1943) was a combat medic in the Red Army during World War II who was posthumously awarded the title Hero of the Soviet Union on 4 June 1944.

 Civilian life

 Konstantinova was born on 18 April 1925 to a Russian family in the village of Lubny.
 In 1937 she and her two younger brothers witnessed the NKVD arrest their father, Semyon Grigorievich, a primary school teacher, on charges under article 58 after a false accusation from colleagues.
 With their father sentenced to five years in prison as an enemy of the people, Kseniya and her siblings were considered children of an enemy of the people, a status that she long sought to rid herself of, knowing that her father was not guilty.
 Meanwhile, their mother Arina Semyonovna was left to raise her three children alone for the time being.
-After completing her seventh grade of school in 1940 Kseniya entered the Lipetsk Paramedic and Obsetric School, which she graduated from in 1942 before working at a hospital in Trubetchino village.
+After completing her seventh grade of school in 1940 Kseniya entered the Lipetsk Paramedic and Obstetric School, which she graduated from in 1942 before working at a hospital in Trubetchino village.
 Desperate to prove herself and wanting to help support the war effort as much as possible, she ran away from home in 1943 to join the army as a medic, leaving a note behind for her mother explaining that she felt compelled to go to the front.